A wine collection starts the moment you buy a bottle and do not open it tonight.

 Building the foundation: the 12-bottle start

-If you’re starting from zero, aim for a core of 12 bottles that cover the major bases.
-Think of these as your “house wines”—bottles that handle everyday situations without requiring a special occasion.
+If you are starting from zero, aim for a core of 12 bottles that cover the basics.

 The framework